cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 * The Coordinator and at most `(MIN_PARTICIPANTS-1)` participants may be corrupted.

 Note that the Coordinator is not trusted with any private information and communication at the time of signing can be performed over a public but reliable channel.

-Moreover, the Coordinator is trusted to not perform a denial of service attack.
-To prevent denial-of-service attacks, the Coordinator is trusted to identify misbehaving participants and ideally abort the protocol in the event of an invalid signature.
-Aborting the protocol ensures that invalid signatures are not produced as output.
+FROST provides security against denial of service attacks under the following assumptions:

+* The Coordinator does not perform a denial of service attack.
+* The Coordinator identifies misbehaving participants such that they can be removed from future invocations of FROST.
+The Coordinator may also abort upon detecting a misbehaving participant to ensure that invalid signatures are not produced.

 FROST does not aim to achieve the following goals: